Waters On the Go!

 When the bus is unavailable to participate at a public event, Museum Educators attend and provide hands-on art activities or experiences related to the Waters On the Go! exhibit such as creating pottery, microscope labs, animal habitat collages, animal puppets, or group murals.

-To learn more about Waters On the Go! or to request a visit, please contact Nicole Wallace, Director of Education.
+To learn more about Waters On the Go! or to request a visit, please contact Jessica Montalvo-Jackson, Director of School Programs and Education.